oneapi-src/oneDAL/docs/source/deprecation.rst

 Deprecation Notice
 ==================

-This page provides information about the deprecations of a specific Intel(R) oneAPI Data Analytics Library (oneDAL) functionality.
+This page provides information about the deprecations of a specific oneAPI Data Analytics Library (oneDAL) functionality.

 Java* Interfaces
 ****************